 There was no availability of fresh water in that area, so, when Ram was thirsty, he shot an arrow and brought the Ganga over there.
 While this legend unfolds the Ram- Sita story, another legend again unfurls the fact that how Parashuram, fired an arrow, straight from the mainland.
 However, Walkeshwar Temple's nearness to the sea, the water that feeds the tank here comes from an underground spring at that spot.
 The attached freshwater Banganga Tank was built in 1127 AD by Lakshman Prabhu, a minister in the court of Silhara Dynasty Kings who ruled Thane and the islands of Mumbai during 810 to 1240 AD.

-One of the oldest structures on the site is the Venkateshwar Balaji Mandir, a Peshwa era temple with a wooden canopy, dating back to 1789.
+One of the oldest and attractive structures on the site is the Venkateshwar Balaji Mandir, a Peshwa era temple with a wooden canopy, dating back to 1789.
 Another elegant structure is the Rameshwar Mandir, probably built in 1825.
-But; all of this is in urgent need of repair and cleaning.
+But all of this is in urgent need of repair and cleaning.
 On its western side of the bank, a branch of the Shri Kashi Math, a famous religious seat of Saraswat Brahmins, is located.

+Banganga is located at the end of the Walkeshwar Road.
+It is found in the lane beyond Ghanshyamdas Sitaram Poddar Chowk.
 Around the Banganga, several shopping spots can be seen, providing excellent opportunity for a tourist to dive in for their favourites.
-Crawford market is very popular for its fruits, flowers, meat and fish.
+Crawford market is very popular for its fruits and flowers.
 The Mereweather Road behind the Taj Mahal Hotel has a unique collection of colourful and innovative carpets.
-The Central Cottage Industries Emporium and Khadi Village Industries Emporium is also located here, having fixed price tags for products exclusive to their domain.
+The Central Cottage Industries Emporium and Khadi Village Industries Emporium are also located here.